gabenotgave/COVIDShotCount/README.md

 # Aspirations
 Although I've accomplished the main component of this project, there are a few things yet in store:

-- Developing a publically-accessible and intuitive website that will publicize exclusive vaccination data (that this Application aggregates) in a variety of different forms
+- Develop a publically-accessible and intuitive website that will publicize exclusive vaccination data (that this Application aggregates) in a variety of different forms
 - Expand automated publishing to Facebook and Instagram
 - Further contribute to the data available to researchers